ironboy/ted-dziuba-cancer/README.md

 > tl;dr Node.js is an unpleasant software library and I will not use it.

-Node.js is a fast, performant server platform.
+Ted, I understand you so well.
+I used to be like you when I was... five years old?
+But Node.js is a fast, performant server platform.
 I understand that you don't use it.
 That would require half a brain.
 And there is obviously something blocking your brain.
 It's called racism -- a prejudice towards things you don't understand and are afraid of.
 Unfortunately there is no amount of new, bright technology that can stop this blocking.
 Only you can -- by changing your attitude. :)